Lacrymology/states/elasticsearch/doc/pillar.rst

 elasticsearch:cluster:name
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Name of this ES cluster for all listed nodes.
+Name of this :doc:`index` cluster for all listed nodes.

 elasticsearch:nodes
 ~~~~~~~~~~~~~~~~~~~